meh/smart-referer/README.md

 domain by setting `extensions.smart-referer.allow` with a wildcard expression, for Disqus it would be `*.disqus.com disqus.com`.

+If the website is popular, **please** open an issue and I'll add the proper patterns to the autoupdated whitelist.

 Toggling smart-referer with [Custom Buttons](https://addons.mozilla.org/en-US/firefox/addon/custom-buttons/?src=search)
 ------------------------------------------------------------------------------------------------------------------------